2020 Maui Invitational: Bracket, schedule, scores

 The 2020 Maui Invitational will have a different look this season.
 Because of the ongoing COVID-19 pandemic, the event will be played in Asheville, North Carolina.
-The field is again made up of eight teams, with games starting Monday, Nov.
-30.
+The field is again made up of eight teams, with games wrapping up on Wednesday, Dec.
+2.

+In Wednesday's second game, No. 17 Texas held off No. 14 North Carolina in the championship game.
+This is the Longhorns' first Maui Invitational title.

 Get the 2020 tournament information below, including the bracket, schedule and scores once the games begin.
 Kansas defeated Dayton in last year's championship game.